Woman holding a placard with text written on it

 Turning Awareness into Action

-Ultimately, employees are the first line of defence against cyber threats.
-Encouraging staff to adopt a few simple but powerful habits can dramatically reduce risk.
+Employees remain the first line of defence.
+Encouraging staff to follow a few golden rules can significantly reduce risk:

-Enable multi-factor authentication (MFA) – According to Microsoft, MFA can prevent over 99% of automated account takeover attempts, making it one of the most effective defences against credential theft.
+• Enable multi-factor authentication (MFA) wherever possible – Microsoft estimates MFA can prevent over 99% of automated account takeover attempts.

-Think before you click – With more than 90% of breaches beginning with a phishing attempt, email vigilance is critical.
-Employees should be trained to spot red flags like urgent language, unexpected attachments, or spoofed sender addresses.
+• Think before you click – with more than 90% of breaches beginning via phishing, email vigilance is critical.

 Download Here